for Undergraduate Students

 Submit applications to the Office of the Registrar

 (James Hall 110) by 4:30 PM on the last day of acceptance.

 Each student admitted into UNCW is initially classified as either a resident or nonresident for tuition purposes by the appropriate admitting office.
 If an undergraduate student chooses to petition a reclassification of his or her residence status, application must be made to the Office of the Registrar.
 Students who wish to file a petition for reclassification should first familiarize themselves with the statutory provisions and then submit a completed Application for Classification as a Legal Resident (along with any required additional documentation) to the Office of the Registrar before the start of the term for which they wish to be considered.

-The application and all supporting documents are due on the first day of classes, as listed in the academic calendar, for the term in which residency classification is sought.
+The application and all supporting documents are due on the first day of classes, as listed in the academic calendar, for the term in which residency reclassification is sought.

 The following documentation does not guarantee a residency change, but may strengthen your appeal for in-state residency.
 If you choose to submit any or all of the following, please attach copies of these documents to the "Application for Classification as a Legal Resident (Domiciliary) of North Carolina for Tuition Purposes."

 - Documents of residence for the past 12 months (i.e., lease/notarized statement from landlord).

 - Copy of Federal and State tax returns for the previous year.
 Include copy of parent's tax return if you are under the age of 24.

 - Year-to-date cumulative wage earnings statements from all jobs held for the current year and/or for the past 12 months.